 Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.

-As we head further into autumn, signs of Thanksgiving are all around.
+As we look around this week, the signs of Thanksgiving are all around.

-In home decor and grocery stores, on cooking shows and local newscasts, we’re reminded of the approaching holiday and the importance of giving thanks.
+In home decor and grocery stores, on cooking shows and local newscasts.
+Everywhere we look, we’re reminded of the approaching holiday and the importance of giving thanks.

 From an emotional wellness perspective, gratitude certainly is worth the hype.